krimuru9336/AI5109-Distributed-Applications/FINAL_PROJECT/MODULE-3/README.md

+# AI5109-Distributed-Applications

+This repository contains source code for the "Distributed Applications" module in the Winter Semester 2023/2024 at Fulda University of Applied Sciences.

-# Real-Time Message Communication App
+#MODULE 3 - Implementation of Real-Time Message Communication App

 This Android application showcases a real-time message communication feature, allowing users to engage in text-based conversations with timestamps.
 The project focuses on simplicity and functionality, omitting complex media elements such as images or videos.